 Regardless, I am happy that we can continue hiking without worrying about pests.
 We tried other trails, and I am glad to share them with you.

 You will never walk alone on this trail.
 There are plenty of groups visiting this beautiful trail.
 You will see a good mix of trees, creek, and even a waterfall.
 Just watch out for muddy puddles along the trail or hanging tree branches that could make your hike a bit challenging.
 Take note that it will be a little steep on the way back so pace yourself and take some rest.
 Don’t worry.
 You will surely get through it.
+Visit this website for more info.

 This trail may offer a bit of a challenge because of the slippery rocks along the creek and the difficulty in finding the trail.
 But you will forget about the hardship once you are immersed in the incredible nature around you, such as the waterfalls and the creek.